pbuckner/x-plane_plugins/XPython/docs/source/development/modules/utilities.rst

     `Official SDK <https://developer.x-plane.com/sdk/XPLMUtilities/#XPLMGetPrefsPath>`__ :index:`XPLMGetPrefsPath`

-.. py:function:: getDirectorySeparator()
+.. py:function:: getDirectorySeparator() -> str

+    :return: Directory separator character

     This routine returns a string the directory separator for the current platform.

-    :return: Directory separator character
-    :rtype: str

     This allows you to write code that concatenates directory paths without having to check for the platform.